Tag: Attractions

 Blackpool Sports Centre Opens

 On the site of the former park nurseries, the Blackpool Sports Centre was built in 1996, further enhancing Stanley Park’s reputation as a hub for sports and recreation.
 The sports hall, designed with versatility in mind, offers facilities for a wide range of activities, including badminton, table tennis, and 5-a-side football.
-It also features a 60-meter running track, catering to athletes and fitness enthusiasts of all levels.
 This development marked a significant investment in Blackpool’s sporting infrastructure, helping to provide local residents and visitors with access to high-quality facilities for both recreational and competitive sports.
-The Sports Centre is part… Read more »
+Behind the sports hall is a 60-metre running track, catering to athletes and fitness enthusiasts of all levels.
+However, this part… Read more »

 Blackpool Cricket Club Opens